 You vision may be blurry for the first 24 hours.
-You may see floaters, but these will fade away in time.
+You may see floaters, but these will subside over time.
 If your treatment was for macular edema, your vision may seem worse for a few days.

 Laser surgery works best in the early stages of vision loss.
 It cannot bring back lost vision.
 However, it can greatly reduce the risk of permanent vision loss.

 Laser coagulation; Laser eye surgery; Photocoagulation; Laser photocoagulation - diabetic eye disease; Laser photocoagulation - diabetic retinopathy; Focal photocoagulation; Scatter (or pan retinal) photocoagulation; Proliferative retinopathy - laser; PRP - laser; Grid pattern photocoagulation - laser